KSU students connect with Azubis (German interns) for six weeks of activities in Atlanta

-- Compensation.
-Payment is $300 for full contracts or $150 for partial contracts.
-The rate is approximately $20 per hour.
+Compensation.
+Payment is $400 for full contracts (at min 30 hours over 6 weeks) or $200 for partial contracts.
+The rate is approximately $13 per hour.

-- Timeline.
-Apply by the third week of the semester to participate this semester.
+Timeline.
+Apply by the third week of Spring semester to participate this semester.

-For six weeks this semester you can serve as a "Peer Buddy" to approximately two Germans your age, selected by our grant-funding partners, the Herz Foundation of Hamburg, Germany.
-In weekly video conversations, supported with guidelines and prompts to not make it awkward, you learn about each other’s personal and professional lives and about German and US American culture.
+For six weeks this semester you can serve as a "Peer Buddy" or "Suitemate" (you room with them in a hotel at no cost to you) to approximately two Germans your age, selected by our grant-funding partners, the Herz Foundation of Hamburg, Germany.
+In being their friend and KSU liaison, supported with guidelines and prompts to not make it awkward, you learn about each other’s personal and professional lives and about German and US American culture.
 No special knowledge is necessary - just a willingness to help these Germans practice English and make friends!

 A highlight of this program is the chance to meet up and talk to our peer buddies.
 The buddies are students of KSU and volunteered to talk to us online regularly.
 This weekly appointment with fixed topics quickly developed itself into great and personal talks.
 From the differences in healthcare in both Germany and the US to our favorite snacks we covered all kinds of topics already.
 The whole group of German participants is very happy about it and we all hope that, sooner or later, we can meet our buddies in person.
 Read more.